Leading Heat Exchanger Manufacturers

 Marine

-Heat exchangers are found in marine vessels to cool engines, control hydraulic systems, or desalinate seawater.
+Heat exchangers in marine vessels serve vital roles, such as cooling engines, managing hydraulic systems, and desalinating seawater.

 Brewing